-What is the time of year that is most associated with Christ?
+What is the time of year that is most associated with ushering in Christ?
 For most of us, that would be Christmas.
-It is at that time of year when the light of Christ returns with renewed force in remembrance of the greatest deed that has ever been accomplished on this planet, ever.
+It is at that time of year when the light of Christ returns with renewed force in remembrance of the greatest deed accomplished on this planet, ever.

 This light is so strong—so penetrating and so glorious—it creates rejoicing.
 There is such wisdom coming from this light.
 For wisdom and light are one.
 In human words, we call this “enlightenment.”